How to use '\n' in Python

 print(f"Second line: {second_line}")

-lines[1]for the second line. - This pattern is essential when you're parsing text from files or API responses where each line holds separate data.
+Once you have this list, you can access any line by its index, such as lines[1] for the second line.
+This pattern is essential when you're parsing text files or API responses where data is separated by newlines.

 Escape sequence confusion with \n in file paths